JesseCorrington/CryptoHypeTrader/README.md

 Crypto Hype Trader is a project that aims to use social network data to predict future cryptocurrency price movements.
 The cryptocurrency markets are extremely volatile, and many coins have low enough volume that prices can swing wildly based on hype, news, or rumours.
-The goal is to collect social network statistics from a variety of sources, (ie: reddit, twitter, bitcointak, 4chan/biz) daily and store it in a database.
+The goal is to collect social network statistics from a variety of sources (ie: reddit, twitter, bitcointak, 4chan/biz) daily and store it in a database.
 This data can then be used in the development of algorithmic trading strategies by either using traditional technical analysis and trading signals or machine learning techniques.
 Once trading strategies are developed they can be backtested to check for profitability.